kuler90/OrangeFramework/README.md

 OrangeFramework is a collection of components for fast and high quality developing mobile apps on Objective-C and Swift.
 It was designed with a focus on simplicity and flexibility.
 All components are fully independent and can be used separately.

 OrangeFramework includes:
 * Dependency.
-Light-weight iOC container for dependency injection.
+Simple iOC container for dependency injection.
 * Log.
-Simple and flexible logger.
+Very simple and flexible logger.
 * Device.
 Component for detecting the running device info.
 * Extensions.
 Collection of useful Objective-C categories and Swift extensions.
 * Segues.
 A few needful segues.